Ceramic Dictionary

 Marking designs on to soft clay.

 Put the drawing over the clay, draw over the outlines indenting it into the clay or pounce through the drawing into the clay.
-You can also pounce and mark on with a dust-bag using white industrial talcum powder, which will show up against the clay.
+You can also pounce and mark on with a marking bag using white industrial talcum powder, which will show up against the clay.

 Marking designs on to bisque

-b) Put carbon paper between the drawing and the piece to be decorated and draw over the outlines.
+b) Marking with carbon paper.
+Put it between the drawing and the piece to be decorated and draw over the outlines.

 Marking designs on to a fired glaze surface

-On-glaze: It is a glaze that has been fired, so rub over the part that has to be decorated with gum Arabic or thin varnish, leave to dry and then mark on the design, previously pounced, using vegetable-ash or talcum powder.
+On-glaze: This is a glaze that has been fired, so rub over the part that has to be decorated with gum Arabic or thin varnish, leave to dry and then mark on the design, previously pounced, using charcoal powder or talcum powder.
 The gum Arabic also holds the colors as they are mixed with water and do not adhere to a glazed surface.

 Marking tiles with codes.

 Mark the top, outer edge of the plate with a pencil line, the mark should be directly in line with the center point between the two holes at the back.
 This lets you know where and which way up the design has to be marked on.
-See: Glaze-base (h).
+Read more about: Glaze-base – Cleaning

 Marking signature or trade mark.